-So while schools spend so much time working on only two of the intelligences, children who possess different intelligences are labeled as learning delayed.
-But in reality, if all students are allowed to learn within their own intelligences, then they are using their brains the way they learn most naturally.
+When schools spend so much time working on only two of the intelligences, children who possess different intelligences are labeled as learning delayed.
+In reality, if all students are allowed to learn within their own intelligences, then they are using their brains the way they learn most naturally.
 When their brains are used within their dominant intelligences, then all intelligences are improved.

-Did you guess sea star or star fish?
+Did you get that the paragraph is about starfish?
 You would be right.
 But most people imagine something more like a sea cucumber.